 Community elders and Southwestern students share their stories for "Stories of Survivors" event

-Gray Matters is produced in partnership with Valley Area Agency on Aging (VAAA) and focuses on our aging population and the people who care for them.
+This story series, Gray Matters, is produced in partnership with Valley Area Agency on Aging (VAAA) and focuses on our aging population and the people who care for them.
+To learn more about VAAA's programs and services, please call: (810) 239-7671.

 FLINT, Michigan — On Friday, Dec.
 8 at the Gloria Coles Flint Public Library, the Greater Flint Health Coalition (GFHC) held a soft launch of their new Black, Indigenous, and People of Color (BIPOC) Mental Health Initiatives.
 The event titled “Stories of Survivors: Bridging the Generation Gap Through Storytelling” is an inter-generational opportunity for youth and elders of Flint to connect, grow, learn, and heal from one another through the power of storytelling.